- Agricultural Engineer

 Any special needs

-This career is not suitable for candidates with special needs as it requires the person to travel from one location to the other in order to gather samples and test them in laboratories.
+Career as agricultural engineer is not suitable for candidates with special needs as it requires the person to travel from one location to the other in order to gather samples and test them in laboratories.

 Table of Contents for Agricultural Engineer